damiantriebl/Santex-challenge/README.md

 # Santex RBI Team - Front End Training Challenge
-Note of the developer: I needed to change the entire project to vite, because it had errors when working.
+Note of the developer: I needed to change the entire project to vite, because it had errors when working. for install:

+''' npm install --legacy-peer-deps '''
+and

+''' npm run dev '''

 Quick challenge to help candidates to join RBI Team to catch up with currently used technologies